Review: The Caravan Moves On, Irfan Orga

 The story starts with Orga arriving in Izmir and then taking the train to meet up with a friend in Konya, where he travels around the farms of the local countryside seeing the implementation of the new agricultural polices of the republic.
 From Konya they put together a traveling party to go up the slopes of mount Karadağ to meet with the Yürük people and stay with them for three weeks.

 In the January edition of the Bosphorus Review, Melinda Reyes wrote about another of Orga’s books, Portrait of a Turkish Family.
 In a similar vein, this is a book about Turkey and the people who lived here in the tumultuous early Republic.
 What is different about this book is that unlike Portrait of a Turkish Family, where Orga is writing with great authority on a topic that he knew intimately, The Caravan Moves On is a journey into relatively unknown territory.
 Although, it is apparent that he had some connections in the south of Turkey.
-According to Ateş Orga, his daughter, in the afterword to Portrait of a Turkish Family he had friends with Kurds and Armenians in that region that he made when he was working in Diyarbakır.
+According to Ateş Orga, his daughter [Correction 24/07/2018: Ateş is Irfan's son not daughter], in the afterword to Portrait of a Turkish Family he had friends with Kurds and Armenians in that region that he made when he was working in Diyarbakır.
 Despite this, it is interesting to note that as a sophisticated Istanbulite who’d lived in England, he is out of his depth even in Konya, and when he gets up on the slopes of Mount Karadağ he is in a completely different world.

 As a writer, Orga is in a position slightly different to other Turkish writers.
-He can’t be compared to Yaşar Kemal because Kemal, the most famous writer of Turkish mountain epics, was writing for Turkish people in Turkish, whereas Orga was working for Secker and Warburg and writing for English readers in English.
+He can’t be compared to Yaşar Kemal because Kemal, the most famous writer of Turkish mountain epics, was writing for Turkish people in Turkish, whereas Orga was published by Secker and Warburg and writing for English readers in English.
 As Ateş Orga points out again in the afterword of Portrait of a Turkish Family, Orga first wrote in Turkish, and then his wife and he would translate it into literary English for publication.
 I should point out that the writing is excellent, filled with elegance.

-This is where reviewing a book like The Caravan Moves On becomes quite tricky; there are a lot of mysteries in Ifran Orga’s life.
+This is where reviewing a book like The Caravan Moves On becomes quite tricky; there are a lot of mysteries in Irfan Orga’s life.
 With regards to this book, the big one is the fact that we don't know when Orga took this journey.
 The version of the book that I read, published by Eland, doesn't state exactly when the journey was made.
 According to the afterword of The Caravan Moves On, again by Ateş Orga, the original text of the journey was made in 1955 (172).
 However, as Ateş points out, this is impossible as he was living in London and was penniless in 1955 (172).
-Ateş speculates that the real journey was made in 1930 while he was stationed in Diyarbakir, adding that, honestly, she doesn't know.
+Ateş speculates that the real journey was made in 1930 while he was stationed in Diyarbakir, adding that, honestly, she [Correction: he] doesn't know.

 This ties in with the problem of it being a book for westerners about Turkey, because it’s very hard to say what emphasis has been shifted, what events and descriptions he writes about have been exaggerated or fabricated to fit in with the expectations of his English readers.
 For example, the book has sections describing his host Hikmet Bey’s attraction to a young beautiful boy and another one describing said boys erotically dancing for other men at a rakı drinking party (49-62).
 This raises the question of whether these sections were included or emphasised because they happened or because the English-reading population expected pederasty to be part of a travelogue in the Middle East.
 A similar but more extreme version is the attempted rape that Colonel Lawrence describes in The Seven Pillars of Wisdom; the veracity of that incident has been the cause of much spilled ink.